 PROFILE: Every summer, the Bonnaroo Music and Arts Festival takes over Manchester, Tennessee.
 Music lovers camp in hundreds of acres of Tennessee nature to watch over 100 performances on more than 10 stages, including bands, comedy acts and even a silent disco.
 As a charitable arm of all this, festival organizers put together the Bonnaroo Works Fund (BWF) in 2009.
-This fund is administered by the Community Foundation of Middle Tennessee, and supports local, regional and national groups.
-It seeks to make “communities healthy in areas of the arts, education, and environmental sustainability.”
+The fund seeks to make “communities healthy in areas of the arts, education, and environmental sustainability.”
+Grantmaking is administered by the Community Foundation of Middle Tennessee, and supports local, regional and national groups.

 BWF’s funding priorities include the arts, education, and environmental sustainability.
-Many grants support the Manchester and Nashville areas.
-Coffee County communities in Tennessee are of particular interest.
+Many grants support the Manchester and Nashville areas, particularly Coffee County.
 However, the fund is open to any community where the Bonnaroo team lives, works, and plays.

 BWF has supported over 100 organizations thus far: see a list of grantees here.
 Local groups include Big Brothers Big Sisters of Middle Tennessee, the Coffee County School District, Hands on Nashville, Junior Achievement of Middle Tennessee, and Manchester Parks and Recreation.
 BWF occasionally supports national groups as well, especially ones that address music education and access.
 National grantees include MusiCares, Rock the Earth and Music for Relief.